-No .
-SEA Objective Description of predicted effect Short term Duration Medium term Long term Frequency Temporary or permanent Geographic significance Magnitude Level of certainty Scale of significance Positive or negative Mitigation or other action required?
-Supporting comments / Proposed mitigation Objectives To provide good quality and sustainable housing for all 824 dwellings of mixed type/tenure to be provided.
-Moderate positive effects are predicted. + ++ Ongoing Operation Sub-Regional High High Major Positive No SEA Obje To conserve and enhance built and cultural heritage A group of 5 listed buildings located near the junction of Greenaway & Brook Lanes is unlikely to be directly affected due to their distance from the cluster boundary (the closest being the GII listed former barn at Great Brook c.60m west).
-Their setting is likely to be preserved as a result of interpositioned properties.
-The GII listed Little Brook further north along Brook Lane is unlikely to be affected for similar reasons.
-An archaeological Yellow alert located c.5m NE of the northern part of the cluster (Cremation cemetery at Peters Road Locks Heath) could be negatively affected by the scale of development proposed (either directly or its setting): Yellow alert areas are archaeological sites of sub-national importance, and known complexity/extent.
-However, this is within an adjacent existing allocation under construction, and so is likely to have already been documented, protected or destroyed.
-Initial Construction Local Negligible Medium Negligible Negative No It should be possible to reduce any residual negative setting effects via a high quality design which responds to and enhances the setting of historical features, and through structural landscaping.
-3 To conserve and enhance the character of the landscape The cluster is within the Lower Hamble Valley LLCA 2.2a and is typified by small scale horticulture & smallholdings and wooded valley.
-The LCA concludes that the site is of low sensitivity, mainly because the character and quality of the landscape has been adversely affected by urban influences and some elements of the landscape are in poor condition.
-There is limited visibility from surrounding areas and the site does not make a significant contribution to the urban setting, meaning that the landscape is more tolerant of change and there is scope for development to bring about positive opportunities change by creating a coherent identity and sense of place.
-Short term negative effects on SEA3 are possible, but long term minor positive effects should be deliverable if opportunities are realised. + ++ Ongoing Construction & Operation Local Medium Medium Minor Positive Yes kedevelopinent or the former husery sites should be undertaken in accordance with a clear vision for a new distinctive character which in some way reflects its former uses and landscape context (e.g. as a productive landscape) and its distinctive regular, orthogonal patterns, and distinguishes it from the rather anonymous and amorphous sprawl of the Western Wards.
-Specifically (refer to LCA Part 2, LLCA 2.2): - Avoid damage or disturbance to features of recognised landscape/ecological value - Protect and enhance the extensive cover of woodland, trees, hedgerows - Contribute to a new, distinctive character for the area, with a strong sense of place and local identity, that reflects past uses and landscape context - Avoid coalescence with Locks Heath, Sarisbury Green and Warsash, by providing strong landscape buffers - Use appropriate native species within new planting schemes - Maintain/enhance the function/quality of the existing GI network, taking opportunities to strengthen and extend access and habitat links,
+[ Duration Temporary Geographic Level of Scale of Positive or Mitigation or other N No. SEA Objective Desc Short term Medium term Long term Frequency or permanent significance Magnitude certainty significance negative action required?
+Supporting comments / Proposed mitigation ctives s of mixed type/tenure to be loderate positive effects are + ++ Ongoing Operation Sub-Regional High High Major Positive No SEA Objective 2 To conserve and enhance built and cultural heritage To conserve and enhance built and cultural heritage To conserve and enhance built and cultural heritage To conserve and enhance built and cultural tisted tittle E Lane is unlike reasons.
+An c.5m NE of t (Cremation c Heath) could scale of devo or its setting archaeologic and known c within an adj construction been docum 5 listed buildings located near the Greenaway & Brook Lanes is unlikely ly affected due to their distance ster boundary (the closest being f former barn at Great Brook c.
+60m setting is likely to be preserved as terpositioned properties.
+The GII Brook further north along Brook lely to be affected for similar archaeological Yellow alert located the northern part of the cluster cemetery at Peters Road Locks d be negatively affected by the elopment proposed (either directly g): Yellow alert areas are cal sites of sub-national importance, complexity/extent.
+However, this is jacent existing allocation under n, and so is likely to have already nented, protected or destroyed. negative effects are predicted. - Initial Construction Local Negligible Medium Negligible Negative No It should be possible to reduce any residual negative setting effects via a high quality desigr which responds to and enhances the setting of historical features, and through structural landscaping.
+3 To conserve and enhance the character of the landscape is within the Lower Hamble Valley nd is typified by small scale & smallholdings and wooded valley. ncludes that the site is of low aniny because the character and e landscape has been adversely urban influences and some the landscape are in poor There is limited visibility from areas and the site does not make a ontribution to the urban setting, at the landscape is more tolerant of there is scope for development to positive opportunities change by oherent identity and sense of place. negative effects on SEA3 are ti long term minor positive effects eliverable if opportunities are - + Ongoing Construction & Operation Local Medium Medium Minor Positive Yes Receveropment of the former nursery sites should be undertaken in accordance with a clear vision for a new distinctive character which in some way reflects its former uses and landscape and its distinctive regular, orthogonal patterns, and distinguishes it from the rather anonymous and amorphous sprawl of the Western Wards.
+Specifically (refer to LCA Part 2, LLCA 2.2): - Avoid damage or disturbance to features of recognised landscape/coological value - Protect and enhance the extensive cover of woodland, trees, hedgerows - Contribute to a new, distinctive character for the area, with a strong sense of place and local identity, that reflects past uses and landscape context - Avoid coalescence with Locks Heath, Sarisburg Green and Warsash, by providing strong landscape buffers - Use appropriate native species within new planting schemes - Maintain-enhance the function/quality of the existing GI network, taking opportunities to strengthen and extend access and habitat links, reating when eared the species with const